 The Federal Supplemental Education Opportunity Grant (FSEOG) program is a type of federal grant available to students who have the lowest expected family contributions to finance post-secondary expenses.
 The FSEOG program is also available if you are a Federal Pell Grant recipient.

 To apply for an FSEOG grant, you have to file a FAFSA form to demonstrate your financial need.
 The trade school where you plan on enrolling must be a participating post-secondary institution.
 A participating institution applies annually for FSEOG allocation by submitting a Fiscal Operations Report and application to the U.S. Department of Education.

 Trade School Scholarships

-A trade school scholarship is a money-based award you can use to pay education-related expenses.
+A scholarship is a money-based award you can use to pay education-related expenses, it is basically free money for trade school.
 Trade schools and professional associations in your career field can base this award on academic performance, talent, or merit.
 An institution may also award a scholarship to students in financial need or who meet specific career goals.

 Federal Parent Loans